Mattral/Using-the-Open-Source-GPT4All-Model-Locally/README.md

 ```

 ## Conclusion
 We learned about open-source large language models and how to load one in your own PC on Intel® CPU and use the prompt template to ask questions.
 We also discussed the quantization process that makes this possible.
-In the next lesson, we will dive deeper and introduce more models while comparing them for different use cases.
+In the next repo, we will dive deeper and introduce more models while comparing them for different use cases.

-In the next lesson, you’ll see a comprehensive guide to the models that can be used with LangChain, along with a brief description of them.
+In the next repo, you’ll see a comprehensive guide to the models that can be used with LangChain, along with a brief description of them.